-Similarly the pass rate for those students who took a co-requisite writing class increased from 72 percent to 81 percent, with 77 percent of students passing their English Composition I class in the first semester.
-There was essentially no achievement gap for low minority and low-income students with 79 and 80 percent of students receiving a passing grade minority, adult and low-income students.
+Results of TBR Full Implementation Co-requisite Mathematics in Universities students who took a co-requisite writing class increased from 72 percent to 81 percent, with 77 percent of students passing their English Composition I class in the first semester.
+There was essentially no achievement gap for low minority and low-income students with 79 and 80 percent of students receiving a passing grade respectively.
+All degrees in TBR universities require both English Composition I and II.
+Those students who went on to attempt English minority, adult and low-income students.
 For minority students the success rate in mathematics rose more than seven-fold to 47.3 percent, with 42.6 percent passing in the first semester.
 In writing, the achievement gap was all but eliminated at full scale with a success rate increase from a historic 18.6 percent to 57.6 percent in 2015-16 with the typical significant gains across the ACT spectrum.